newaeonweb/ngx-aeon-wrapper/README.md

 <h1 align="center">NgxAeonWrapper</h1>

 <p align="center">
   <small>
     This project was generated with Angular CLI version 11.2.12.
+But was updated to Angular v12.
   </small>
 </p>